 AFCI Breakers and Receptacles

-If there was ever a time to be living it would be now.
+If there were ever a time to be living it would be now.
 Technology is improving every day, and with these improvements has made for a better and richer life.
-Just look around your home, flat-screen TVs, iPads and computers.
+Just look at your home, flat-screen TVs, iPads and computers.
 We can even control our thermostat from our phones.

 The AFCI Breaker

 As technology has been advancing, so has the electrical industry that supplies all of these fantastic devices.
 One such advancement is the AFCI breaker.
 The AFCI breaker is the only breaker on the market that can prevent a fire.
 This special breaker monitors the electric current in your electrical wiring, devices, outlets, switches and other associated devices.
 If an unwanted arc occurs, the breaker will sense the arc, and it will immediately turn off, and this reduces the chance of electric shock and electrical fire.

 This year the AFCI receptacle was introduced.
 The AFCI receptacle offers additional protection from potentially dangerous hazards from arc faults that can come from devices that are plugged into the outlet.

 Arc faults can happen in many places.
 They can happen in the walls, in the attic or underneath the home.
 Loose connections or faulty lamp wiring can cause arc faults, which lead to fires.
 This is why it's so important to have the proper protection you and your family deserve.